From upscale lounges with a view to neighborhood joints with a dive bar vibe, OKC is thriving after hours with live music of all kinds.

-Finally, for the serious music fan, the Blue Door is Oklahoma City’s best venue for listeners—no crowd noise, cigarette smoke or nonsense allowed at Blue Door.
+For the serious music fan, the Blue Door is one of Oklahoma City’s best venue for listeners.
 There are shows nearly every week, and the list of bands and musicians features some of the best local, regional and national acts, especially in the genres of Americana, folk, roots and new grass.
 Since it doesn’t sell alcohol or food on the premises, you are free to bring your favorite bottle of wine or an ice chest full of beer to enjoy during the show.